aarongilly/blog/content/Pages/Data Journal.md

 	- Formulas summarizing all of the above
 	- `Big Event` - it seems like every year has one, they mark the passage of time
 	- `Podcast Listen Time` - Hours
-	- YouTube View Count
+	- `YouTube View Count` - per Google Takeout
-	- Puzzle Box
+	- `Puzzle Box` - name of my annual puzzle box

 Looks like a lot, and it probably is, but I've made capture very easy.
 See [[#How I Do It]].